Whitehouse Farm Centre

 We know that the Club is committed to providing Club campsites and pitches in locations that are popular with the wider membership, with approximately 180,000 more pitch nights available in 2024 than there were in 2018 across the network.

-Thank you to those of you who have stayed with us, and we look forward to welcoming you until the end of this season.
+Thank you to those of you who have stayed with us.
 We know there is another perfect pitch just waiting for you, to help you find some inspiration, here are some popular alternative Club campsites just a short distance away which we hope you will try:

 River Breamish Club Campsite (open 15 Mar-4 Nov) - 19 miles, 31 minutes by road